FrederikBjorn/frederikbjorn.com/content/about/index.md

 ---
 <img align="right" width="35%" src="fb-yatzy.jpg">
 <br>
-Oi.
+Hello.
 My Name is Frederik Bjørn.
 I'm a sounddesigner, composer and drummer with and interest for game development, making, mixing and recording music, and a love for everything odd and unapologetic.

 <br>